Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Places can lose their character and way of life.
 Crowds can disrespect local customs, for example by wearing unsuitable clothing or behaving unsociably.
 Too many visitors can dilute local habits, turning a place into a fantasyland or theme park, in the process losing the uniqueness that attracted them in the first place.
 And let’s face it, local people don’t want their communities turned into zoos.

-• We want to live like a local yet too many of us add pressure to services like sewage, garbage collection or water, making it harder for people who live there all year round.
+• We want to live like a local yet too many of us add pressure to services like sewage, garbage collection or water.

-• Tourist hotspots attract young people to jobs – and that’s partly good because it gives them jobs.
-But if these young people come from rural areas, their migration to beaches and resorts may help empty villages that are already losing so many of their young to the cities.
+• Tourist hotspots attract young people to jobs – but if these young people come from rural areas, their migration to beaches and resorts may help empty villages that are already losing many of their young to the cities.

-• Mass tourism can also contribute to social breakdown by introducing customs and lifestyles that are incompatible with local customs – excessive drinking or drugs, or nudity for example.
+• Mass tourism can also contribute to social breakdown by introducing lifestyles that are incompatible with local customs.

 • Authenticity can be destroyed.
-We often travel to experience that elusive authenticity, but when there are too many of us, we drive out local residents and transform cities’ downtown cores into outdoor malls with cobblestone streets, devoid of any charm.
-If we want amusement parks, we should go to one.
+We often travel to experience that elusive authenticity, but when there are too many of us, we drive out local residents.

-• Overtourism can undermine a city’s economy by turning residences into short-term rentals such as Airbnb-style accommodations that drive up prices by encouraging landlords to rent to tourists rather than to locals (who often work in lowly paid tourism jobs).
+• Overtourism can undermine a city’s economy by driving up rental prices and displacing locals (who often work in lowly paid tourism jobs and can’t afford to live near their work).
 This leads to growing property speculation and displacement.
 While multinationals based across the world get rich, local artisans and businesses are often pushed out.
 Many of these rentals are illegal, robbing a city of its tax revenue and creating unfair competition for other establishments that do pay taxes and abide by the law.

 They’re cracking down, that’s what, and imposing restrictions.

-• Antarctica, Cinque Terre, Dubrovnik, the Galapagos and Machu Picchu are regulating the number of tourists they allow in.
+• Some, like Antarctica, Cinque Terre, Dubrovnik, the Galapagos, Bukchon and Machu Picchu, are regulating the number of tourists they allow in or the times they can visit.

-• In Rwanda, permits to track gorillas are limited to eight a day and cost hundreds of dollars, keeping tourist numbers down (and only the wealthier in).
-The Seychelles are banning large developments, restrictions are being placed on climbing Mt Everest in Nepal and Bhutan has found a solution by enforcing a (high) daily minimum spend among visitors (although this is another example of segregation by income).
+• Rwanda has limited permits to track gorillas; the Seychelles are banning large developments; restrictions are being placed on climbing Mt Everest in Nepal; Bhutan enforces a (high) daily minimum spend among visitors.

 While destinations grapple with their individual problems, governments too are having to step in.
 With more money and power than tourist authorities, they can shift laws and policies more quickly.

-• Make a decision about what kind of tourism they want.
+• They could decide what kind of tourism they want.
 If they want tourism at any cost, then don’t blame the tourist for coming.
 But if they want some sort of preservation, then put in place the necessary limitations – whether cost, or time management or a cap on numbers – and perhaps over time these can be eased.

-• Provide potential visitors with more than just glossy promises of a destination: give us the real story so we can decide not only whether to visit but HOW to visit.
+• They could provide potential visitors with more than just glossy promises of a destination: give us the real story so we can decide not only whether to visit but HOW to visit.
 I for one would respect a government that told me: “Please come.
 But we have problems.
 Here’s how you can make your stay pleasurable while respecting people who already live here.”

 • Change the marketing mindset away from the number of tourists to the type of activities they could enjoy.

-• Put in restrictions on the number of visitors but also on such things as the number of flights or automobile access.
+• They could restrict not only the number of visitors but such things as the number of flights or automobile access.

-Our actions alone won’t halt overtourism, but they will help, immensely.
-Not only will they alleviate the problem of overtourism itself, but they will send a clear message to residents and authorities that we understand, we care, and that we want to be part of the solution, not the problem.
+Our actions alone won’t halt overtourism, but they will help, while sending a clear message to residents and authorities that we understand, we care, and that we want to be part of the solution, not the problem.

 We need to look at HOW, WHERE and WHEN we travel.
 Here are a few tips just to start the conversation.

 • Avoid high season and travel in low or shoulder seasons in tourist hotspots.
-It’s less crowded then, so more fun for us, and better for the destination.
 No, it’s not possible for everyone – some of us are teachers or otherwise have commitments that restrict our travel windows.
 But we can try.
 If we must travel in the high season, perhaps we can adopt some of the behaviors below…

-• Indulge in UNDERtourism – visiting offbeat destinations or nearby destinations that get far fewer tourists than they’d like.
+• Indulge in UNDERtourism – visit offbeat destinations or nearby destinations that get far fewer tourists than they’d like (my other blog, Offbeat France, is dedicated to highlighting offbeat destinations in France).
 Try to uncover places not yet overrun, benefitting a new generation of locals in places that see far less tourism.

 • Boycott cruises that visit places under threat, like Venice and Dubrovnik or mega-tours that whisk you from A to B at the speed of light.